RNA-FRETools/MASH-FRET/docs/video-processing/functionalities/set-project-options.md

 ## Color code

-The are the color used to identify calculated and plotted traces
+They are the colors used to identify calculated and plotted traces

 <a href="../../assets/images/gui/VP-panel-expset-opt-colors.png"><img src="../../assets/images/gui/VP-panel-expset-opt-colors.png" style="max-width: 250px;"/></a>